-Sing when the outlook is brightest, Sing through staggering loss, Sing, then, the song of the victor; The crown comes after the cross. the righteousness of Christ, which is made manifest in obedience to all the commandments of God.
+"The Lord in His great mercy sent a most precious message to His people through Elders Waggoner and Jones.
+This message was to bring more prominently before the world the uplifted Saviour, the sacrifice for the sins of the whole world.
+It presented justification through faith in the Surety; it invited the people to receive the righteousness of Christ, which is made manifest in obedience to all the commandments of God.
 Many had lost sight of Jesus.
 They needed to have their eyes directed to His divine person, His merits, and His changeless love for the human family.
 All power is given into His hands, that He may dispense rich gifts unto men, imparting the priceless gift of His own righteousness to the helpless human agent.
 This is the message that God commanded to be given to the world.
-It is the third angel's message, which is to be proclaimed with a loud voice, and attended with the outpouring of His Spirit in a large measure." -"Testimonies to Ministers," pages 91, 92.
+It is the third angel's message, which is to be proclaimed with a loud voice, and attended with the outpouring of His Spirit in a large measure."-Testimonies to Ministers, pp. 91, 92.

 Much has been written regarding the reaction of our leaders and people to the renewal of the message of righteousness by faith in 1888.
-Distorted accounts have been put in circulation to make it appear that the church rejected this precious truth.
+Distorted accounts have been put in circulation to make it appear that the church rejected this precious truth

-However, as the message was presented to our people throughout the field, many, many souls rejoiced in its light and power.
+However, as the message was presented to our people throughout the field, many; many souls rejoiced in its light and power.
 Gradually opposition fell away, and at the General Conference sessions for many years following 1888 the leaders of the church selected speakers who presented this truth over and over again.